 Prometheus sink

 The Prometheus sink buffers OpenTelemetry metrics and exports them in Prometheus time series format using the Remote Write API.
-It is currently designed to work with Amazon Managed Service for Prometheus, using the configured url as the remote write endpoint.
+It supports both open-source Prometheus and Amazon Managed Service for Prometheus (AMP).

 The prometheus sink processes only metric data.
 All other data types are sent to the DLQ pipeline, if it is configured.